-All productions and special events produced by undergraduates on the Yale campus must abide by the Undergraduate Production Regulations.
-This includes undergraduate dramatic, musical, dance, and operatic productions as well as most other undergraduate presentations and events occurring in Yale University or Yale College spaces and performed before an audience.
-Note that all University spaces fall under the jurisdiction of the Yale Fire Code Compliance Office, Yale Environmental Health and Safety, and the department that owns or manages the space (e.g., Head of College’s Office, Chaplain’s Office).
-Individual venues may be covered by specific polices developed by the managing department.
-In the event of conflicting policies the most stringent will be assumed to apply.
+All performance events produced by undergraduates on the Yale campus must abide by the Undergraduate Production Regulations.
+Performance events include undergraduate dramatic, musical, dance, operatic, and comedy productions as well as many other undergraduate presentations and events performed before an audience.
+Note that all University spaces fall under the jurisdiction of Yale Fire Code Compliance, Yale Environmental Health and Safety, and the department that owns or manages the space (e.g., Head of College’s Office, Chaplain’s Office).
+Individual venues may be covered by specific polices; in the event of conflicting policies, the most stringent will be assumed to apply.

-No use of stage weapons or staged combat of any kind is allowed, in rehearsal or performance, without the express written permission of Undergraduate Production (UP).
-Requests for the use of staged combat must be submitted to UP by the CPA deadline at the beginning of the semester in which the production will occur.
-Requests for the use of stage weapons must be made to the UP Technical Director of the specific production at least 6 weeks prior to the first performance date.
-Complete regulations on this topic may be found in the Staged Combat and Staged Weapons Policy.
+No use of prop weapons or stage combat of any kind is allowed, in rehearsal or performance, without the express written permission of Undergraduate Production (UP).
+Requests for the use of stage combat must be submitted to UP by the CPA deadline at the beginning of the semester in which the production will occur.
+Requests for the use of prop weapons must be made to the UP Technical Director of the specific production at least 6 weeks prior to the first performance date.
+Complete regulations on this topic may be found in the Prop Weapon and Stage Combat Policy.